 Any accepted grants, scholarships and/or Direct Loans will automatically be applied to your Moraine Park student account to pay your tuition, fees, and any bookstore charges.
 If your accepted aid exceeds your Moraine Park charges, the Student Financial Services Office will issue a refund to use toward personal and living expenses within 14 days of aid applied.
-To receive your refund quickly, students are encouraged to sign up for e-Refunds.
-If you have not opted into e-Refunds, it may take up to 10 business days after disbursement before a refund check will be printed.
-The first disbursement date for the fall semester will be September 7, 2020.
-The first date refunds would be available for fall semester will be September 11, 2020.
-The first disbursement date for the spring semester will be February 8, 2021.
-The first date refunds would be available for spring semester will be February 12, 2021.
+The first disbursement date for the fall semester will be September 7, 2021.
+The first date e-refunds would be available to your bank for fall semester will be September 10, 2021.
+The first disbursement date for the spring semester will be February 7, 2022.
+The first date e-refunds would be available to your bank for spring semester will be February 11, 2022.